Lesson 3: Making Ends Meet#

 The human model includes “default drivers” which can constrain the human model’s posture to the joint angles and velocities set in the “Mannequin.any” file.

-The constraint enforced by the default drivers are defined as ‘soft’ constraints - constraints that be overridden by the 19 ‘hard constraints’ which we will define.
+The constraint enforced by the default drivers are defined as ‘soft’ constraints - constraints that can be overridden by the 19 ‘hard constraints’ which we will define.

 You can therefore sequentially add the 19 hard drivers on top of the soft default drivers, and deactivate the default drivers at the** very end of this lesson **.
 The advantage is that you have a model whose kinematics can be tested at every step along the way.